entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Keating, J. N. and Donoghue, P. C. 2016.
 'Histology and affinity of anaspids, and the early evolution of the vertebrate dermal skeleton', Proceedings of the Royal Society B: Biological Sciences, 283: 20152917.

-> King, B., Qiao, T., Lee, M. S. Y., Zhu, M. and Long, J. A. 2017.
+> King, B., Qiao, T., Lee, M. S. Y., Zhu, M. and Long, J. A. 2017 (2016 on line).
 'Bayesian morphological clock methods resurrect placoderm monophyly and reveal rapid early evolution in jawed vertebrates', Systematic Biology, 66: 599-516.

 > Long, J. A., Barwick, R. E. and Campell, K. S. 1997.
 'Osteology and functional morphology of the osteolepiform fish *Gogonasus andrewsae* Long, 1985, from the Upper Devonian Gogo Formation, Western Australia', Rec.
 West.
 Aust.
 Mus, Suppl.
 53: 1-89.